MetalMusings/MyOwnEtherCATDevice/README.md

 This job is documented in a series of Youtube videos, from my first attempts to understand how EtherCAT works, to making my own pcb, program it and testing it in LinuxCNC.

-## My own EtherCat 4.
-My PCB and details
+## My own EtherCat device 4.
+The PCB and details

 In this video it starts to be interesting.
 I have got the pcb and I try to make it work.
 Now I finally make documentation available, see [this folder](Pcb-1-lan9252).